Here's what we know about Trump's planned executive orders

-WASHINGTON: US President Donald Trump said on Monday (Jan 20) he would issue what is expected to be a flurry of executive orders and directives, as he sought to put his stamp on his new administration on matters ranging from energy to immigration.
+WASHINGTON: United States President Donald Trump said on Monday (Jan 20) he would issue what is expected to be a flurry of executive orders and directives, as he sought to put his stamp on his new administration on matters ranging from energy to immigration.

 Two sources familiar with the plans said more than 200 such orders and directives could be released in what is known internally as a "shock-and-awe" effort.